SouthEugeneRoboticsTeam/SouthEugeneRoboticsTeam.github.io/_pages/hack.md

 ## How will it work?

-At 8:00 AM on May 20th, 2017, the challenge will be announced and teams will begin working on their entry.
-Teams may consist of up to 5 students and an adult member.
-Throughout the day, they'll continue to code. member.
+At 9:00 AM on May 20th, 2017, the challenge will be announced and teams will begin working on their entry.
+Teams may consist of up to 5 students.
 Throughout the day, they'll continue to code.

-Here's the itinerary:
+Here's the full itinerary:

 **8:00 am:** Doors open<br>
 **8:30 am:** Opening ceremonies<br>